The Beyond (1981 film): Music

 Fulci commissioned composer Fabio Frizzi to complete a musical score for the film.
 Commenting on writing the score, Frizzi said: "The distinctive aim of the film's soundtrack was to achieve an old goal of mine.
 I wanted to combine two different instrumental forms I had always loved: the band and the orchestra.
-When I started writing music some years before, I had learned to combine these two sounds; but for many reasons, the roles of strings and wind instruments were mainly created by keyboards.
+When I started writing music some years before, I had learned to combine these two sounds, but for many reasons, the roles of strings and wind instruments were mainly created by keyboards.
 This time I decided to get serious."
 The score features various instruments, including Mellotron and bass, as well as orchestral and choral arrangements.
 Rolling Stone reviewers noted that as the film progresses toward its conclusion, "Frizzi's score also darkens, growing heavy, underlining the inescapable fate of the characters."

 In 2016, Rolling Stone ranked Frizzi's score the 11th-best horror film score of all time.
 Chris Alexander of ComingSoon.net also ranked the film's main theme, "Voci Dal Nulla" ("Voices from the Void"), one of the greatest horror film themes ever composed.
 In 1981, the score was released in Italy on vinyl through Beat Records Company.
 On October 30, 2015, the independent record label Death Waltz issued the remastered score on vinyl.
-A compact disc version had been released previously in 2001 by Dagored Records.
+A CD version had been released previously in 2001 by Dagored Records.
 Grindhouse Releasing now includes the soundtrack with the Blu-ray release in the USA.

 On October 17, 2019, Eibon Press announced that Grindhouse Releasing had discovered the original recordings of the score for the US 7 Doors of Death cut, and they had collaborated to release a limited-edition CD with a comic book adaptation of the film.